 To buy Deep Security Manager (BYOL) , you need to have already obtained a license for Deep Security.
 If you need a license, contact email@example.com for help with obtaining one.

-- Log in to your Azure portal and click the Marketplace blade.
+- Log in to your Azure portal and click All Services > General > Marketplace.

-- In the search results, click Deep Security (BYOL).
+- In the search results, click Deep Security Manager (BYOL).

 - Review the information provided and click Create.